 - Sleeping: Avoid sleeping on the piercing during the healing period.
 Try to adjust your sleeping habits to avoid contact with the piercing or change your bedding to avoid contact with the piercing.
 This means with a majority of piercings sleeping on your side or back.
 With ear piercings, you can take a clean bath towel, rolling it up and then lay it out is the shape of a doughnut or nest and sleep with your ear in the center.

 - Playing with the piercing: Do not play or over handle the piercing during healing.
-Just like picking at a scab, the wound will take longer to heal and playing with the piercing will increase the chances of migration, infection, scaring or other problems.
-Also keep everyone else hands off it.
+Just like picking at a scab, the wound will take longer to heal and playing with the piercing will increase the chances of migration, infection, scarring or other problems.
+Also, keep everyone else hands off it.

-- Sexual Activity: This usually only effects genital and oral piercings.
+- Sexual Activity: This usually only affects genital and oral piercings.
 First and foremost practice safe sex not only when you switch partners but when the piercing is healing.

 - Stretching and Pulling: Even if the piercing has completely healed, additional time is needed to strengthen the piercing to the put where it can be stretched.
 Stretching too quickly or skipping sizes can damage the piercing.
-Pulling on the jewelry will not speed up the body's production of tissue and may in fact damage the piercing or prolong the healing.
-The only really thing you can to do when stretching a piercing is give it time. yanking and pulling on the piercing or using tapered jewelry will not speed up the stretching process and will tend to do more damage then good.
+Pulling on the jewelry will not speed up the body's production of tissue and may, in fact, damage the piercing or prolong the healing.
+The only real thing you can to do when stretching a piercing is giving it time. yanking and pulling on the piercing or using tapered jewelry will not speed up the stretching process and will tend to do more damage than good.

 Raiding the Medicine Cabinet:

-Most of us when faces with some medical problem tend to due two things.
+Most of us, when faced with some medical problems, tend to due to two things.
 Search the internet and then raid the medicine cabinet for anything we think might help.
 Most will grab for a well established over the counter ointment or disinfectant that has been a family staple since the beginning of time.
 The problem is that most OTC aka Over The Counter products are designed for the common wounds the average person encounters like cuts and abrasions.
-A piercing is in fact a puncture wound and most OTC products will in fact create additional side effects to the already existing conditions and make things much, much worst.
+A piercing is, in fact, a puncture wound and most OTC products will, in fact, create additional side effects to the already existing conditions and make things much, much worse.
 Here are a few that should be avoided, when in doubt read the label and if it states "Not for uses on deep wounds or puncture wounds" don't use it.
-In fact talk with your piercer before using any OTC products other than what is listed in their aftercare.
+In fact, talk with your piercer before using any OTC products other than what is listed in their aftercare.
 Even then I'm sad to report that I've encountered piercer suggesting some of these products themselves.